Where it all began

 rosie and red art and heritage art print and leather classes and wokshops in the southwest bideford devon leathr back pack and heritage tools on Reds studio work bench

-They all require patience and time to master. there are no short cuts
+They all require patience and time to master; there are no short cuts

-Adam Morrigan Reds Raw Taw Tan
+(Red) Adam Morrigan Reds Raw Taw Tan